 Many of us facing an addiction look at our current situation and don’t know how we got to such a desperate place.
 It’s hard to see how, one little step at a time, we got so far off track and out of control.
 But the truth is, if we were to comb through our past, we would likely find some common threads that led us to addiction.
-Before we talk about fighting addiction, let’s find out how they start.
-Addictions often begin when we
+Before we talk about overcoming addiction, let’s find out how they start.
+Addictions often begin when we:

-- justify our actions,
+- Justify our actions

-- do whatever we want to do,
+- Do whatever we want to do

-- depend on our own strength to overcome any challenges we face.
+- Depend on our own strength to overcome any challenges we face.

 Just as we have followed a path to get into our current situation, there are also a few steps we can take to start climbing out.
 Here are five keys to fighting your way out of any addiction.